rinigus/tbuilder/README.md

 positioned under `rpm` directory.
 Using symlinks, the builder will be able to locate main source of the package in question.

-With the project defined, `generate` script will create `Makefile`.
-To build packages, run `make` in the project directory:
+With the project defined, `tbuilder` will handle dependencies and will build packages:

 ```
 cd project
-../generate .
+../tbuilder .
-make
 ```

-`make` will build one package in a time, according to the detected dependencies.
-See below (drawbacks) for main issue with the dependency detection.

 ## Configuration